-As we step into 2021, it’s crucial to keep up-to-date with the web design trends as well.
+As we step into 2022, it’s crucial to keep up-to-date with the web design trends as well.
 The users’ needs are in constant evolution from dark mode, 3D illustrations to voice user interfaces, and conversational design.
-Staying up to date is essential nowadays, and it helps us decide which trend suits our client’s business goals.
-This is why we scouted the web design trends predicted for 2021.
+In this article, we scouted the web design trends predicted for this year.
+Read on to find out!

 1. Dark Mode